-Minicomputers are much smaller than mainframes.
+• Minicomputers are much smaller than mainframes.

-These computers are also less expensive.

-Sometimes referred to as Midrange Server or Midrange Computer.
+- These computers are also less expensive. - Sometimes referred to as Midrange Server or Midrange Computer.

-They are typically larger, more powerful and more expensive than desktop computers.
+• They are typically larger, more powerful and more expensive than desktop computers.

-- Midrange computers are usually used by small and medium-sized businesses as their servers - Users connect to the server through a network by using desktop computers. - Example: Apple iPod, CDC 160A
+• Midrange computers are usually used by small and medium-sized businesses as their servers network by using desktop computers.